-To fix your bad habits - attack the edges of the problem, working on correctable weaknesses.
-Examples are: make voice less monotone with emphasis words such as front door, pronunciate consonants at end of words, somehow be aware of body position, breathing, head movements and eye contact; stretch mouth, clean teeth, maximize physical condition, healthy diet, go to bed early to maximize sleep.
+To fix your bad habits in Point 1, I found in my research that one can attack the edges of the problem, working on correctable weaknesses.
+Examples are: make voice less monotone with emphasis words such as front door, pronounce consonants at end of words, somehow be aware of body position, breathing, head movements and eye contact; stretch mouth, clean teeth, maximize physical condition, healthy diet, go to bed early to maximize sleep.

 Keeping a straight posture without being hunched over is a challenge when one works behind a computer.
 However, one's speaking voice is clearer and less likely to be trapped in the throat while standing up straight.

-Point 2 is harder - helped by more social interaction.
+Point 2 is harder - helped by more social interaction assuming the mind is a muscle.
 Isolation can result in social skills regression.

 After clearing the rough edges, part 1 above, the person has to identify its potential.
 School is not necessarily social so an autistic person can get an advanced degree.
-Identify the potential of the person somehow, the point where neurology prevents the autistic person from being normal.
-Then, you are knowing yourself and your potential, you create a resume and work on getting a job and a career.
+For me, I needed to use an advanced degree to have a position that is less social than normal.

 I assume family is your best resource, then friends, then somehow meeting strangers and making new friends.
 You have to like to so something and seek that career.
 You have to admit you are good at this and bad at something else.
 I would be good at numbers and accounting, bad at being a waiter and running around in a restaurant or being in a meeting with social interaction with six people, having to speak on my feet.